SophieDeBenedetto/phoenix-pair/post.md

 #### Routing Socket Requests to Channels

-Our application generation also gave us the `UserSocket` module for free in `/channels/user_socket.ex`.
+Our app generation also gave us the `UserSocket` module for free in `/channels/user_socket.ex`.

 The `UserSocket` is responsible for making sure our socket requests get routed to the correct channel: